sambody/inkscape-grid-maker/README.md

 > In graphic design, a **grid** is a structure (usually two-dimensional) made up of a series of intersecting straight (vertical, horizontal, and angular) or curved guide lines used to structure content.
 The grid serves as an armature on which a designer can organize graphic elements (images, glyphs, paragraphs) in a rational, easy to absorb manner. - [Wikipedia](http://en.wikipedia.org/wiki/Grid_%28graphic_design%29)

-It was conceived as a tool for grids in designing websites in Inkscape.
+This extension was conceived as a tool for grids in designing websites in Inkscape.
 The guides are therefore positioned using pixels, and use rounded numbers (they are set on the pixel).
 Not tested with other units.

-It is an alternative to positioning paths and converting them to guides, or to using the Grids in the Document Properties, or to position guides manually.
+It is an alternative to positioning guides manually, or positioning paths and converting them to guides, or using the Grids in the Document Properties.

 Example: